jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

   "EPSG:32632",
   method = "bilinear"  # Smooth interpolation for temperature )

-# Convert from integer (°C × 10) to actual °C
-# WorldClim stores temperature as integers to save space
-temp_utm <- temp_utm / 10

 # Resample to 100m grid (matches all other variables)
 temp_100m <- resample(